Marie Antoinette: Trial and execution (14–16 October 1793)

 Preparing for her execution, she had to change clothes in front of her guards.
 She wanted to wear a black dress but was forced to wear a plain white dress, white being the colour worn by widowed queens of France.
 Her hair was shorn, her hands bound painfully behind her back and she was put on a rope leash.
 Unlike her husband, who had been taken to his execution in a carriage (carrosse), she had to sit in an open cart (charrette) for the hour it took to convey her from the Conciergerie via the rue Saint-Honoré thoroughfare to reach the guillotine erected in the Place de la Révolution, the present-day Place de la Concorde.
 She maintained her composure, despite the insults of the jeering crowd.
 A constitutional priest was assigned to hear her final confession.
 He sat by her in the cart, but she ignored him all the way to the scaffold as he had pledged his allegiance to the republic.

 Marie Antoinette was executed by beheading by guillotine at 12:15 pm on 16 October.
-Her last words are recorded as, "Pardonnez-moi, monsieur.
-Je ne l'ai pas fait exprès" or "Pardon me, sir, I did not do it on purpose", after accidentally stepping on her executioner's shoe.
+Her last words are recorded as, "Pardon me, sir, I did not do it on purpose" ("Pardonnez-moi, monsieur.
+Je ne l'ai pas fait exprès"), after accidentally stepping on her executioner's shoe.
 Marie Tussaud was employed to make a death mask of her head.
 Her body was thrown into an unmarked grave in the Madeleine cemetery, located close by in rue d'Anjou.
 Because its capacity was exhausted, the cemetery was closed the following year, on 25 March 1794.

 Foreign response

 After her execution, Marie Antoinette became a symbol abroad and a controversial figure of the French Revolution.
 Some used her as a scapegoat to blame for the events of the revolution.
-Thomas Jefferson, writing in 1821, claimed that "Her inordinate gambling and dissipations, with those of the Count d'Artois, and others of her clique, had been a sensible item in the exhaustion of the treasury, which called into action the reforming hand of the nation; and her opposition to it, her inflexible perverseness, and dauntless spirit, led herself to the Guillotine," adding "I have ever believed that, had there been no Queen, there would have been no revolution."
+Thomas Jefferson, who had served as American ambassador in Paris in the 1780s, wrote in 1821, that "Her inordinate gambling and dissipations, with those of the Count d'Artois, and others of her clique, had been a sensible item in the exhaustion of the treasury, which called into action the reforming hand of the nation; and her opposition to it, her inflexible perverseness, and dauntless spirit, led herself to the Guillotine," adding "I have ever believed that, had there been no Queen, there would have been no revolution."